projectcalico/calico/reference/legal/calicoctl.md

 		You may add additional accurate notices of copyright ownership.

-		Exhibit B - "Incompatible With Secondary Licenses" Notice
+		Exhibit B - “Incompatible With Secondary Licenses” Notice

-		      This Source Code Form is "Incompatible
+		      This Source Code Form is “Incompatible
-		      With Secondary Licenses", as defined by
+		      With Secondary Licenses”, as defined by
 		      the Mozilla Public License, v.
 2.0.